vidstack/player/docs/architecture/overview.md

 trigger a release workflow on this branch.
 Once the package is published, any changes (Changelog etc.) will need to be merged back into the `main` branch.

-In addition, CI will automatically release the latest changes for preview as they are merged into the `main` branch.
+In addition, a `next` branch will be used to release the latest changes for preview.
 These changes will be published to NPM under the `next` dist-tag.

 [semantic-release]: https://github.com/semantic-release/semantic-release